theo-armour/agenda/3-1-heritage/strategic-plan-eir/roses-of-love/2024-10-31-randy-roses-to-consultants.md

 Hello Randy

-As we discussed.
-I would be pleased to have your confirmation that it is acceptable to forward the documents I sent to San Francisco Planning Commission and San Francisco Historic Commission to the the following Strategic Plan consultants.
+As we discussed, I would be pleased to have your confirmation that it is acceptable to forward the documents I sent to the San Francisco Planning Commission and San Francisco Historic Commission to the following Strategic Plan consultants.

 Frank Rockwood
 Susan Rockwood